 The MPG was established nearly two decades ago as a sangha in the tradition of Thich Nhat Hanh, a Vietnamese Zen master and founder of the Order of Interbeing, whose speech and practice guidelines inspired our guidelines, our use of the bell, and many of our ceremonies.
 We are a supporting sangha of the Unitarian Universalist Buddhist Fellowship (the UUBF Lotus Chalice is at the upper right).

-The Mindfulness Practice Group is a spirituality program of the Unitarian Universalist Church of Annapolis.
+The Mindfulness Practice Group is a spirituality program of the Unitarian Universalist Church of Annapolis, Maryland.
 Visit the UUCA Home Page HERE.

 WHEN AND WHERE: We meet at UUCA on Thursday evenings from 7:00 to 8:30, usually in the sanctuary.
 We begin with opening words, the lighting of the chalice, and forty minutes of silent meditation; we usually have a talk or readings, followed by discussion.